 And one day they offered her a Book Club.
 She took a deep breath and dived right in.

 At the Book Club there were new books to read, including some old friends and others that she would never, ordinarily, have selected.
 Sometimes they were surprise stunners.
 Other times they were duds and she laughed at their plots or unsubtle diatribe.
 In the group, there was debate and spirited discussion.
 Silly jokes.
 The occasional tantrum.
 Sometimes, there was even cake.
 But best of all, there were friends.
 Life settled as her wings stretched wide and her roots took hold in the dry dust that was her new country.

 Our Book Clubs are currently seeking new members.
-See https://www.yprl.vic.gov.au/independent-book-groups/ and https://www.yprl.vic.gov.au/library-facilitated-groups/ to find out more.
+See https://www.yprl.vic.gov.au/independent-book-groups/opens a new window and https://www.yprl.vic.gov.au/library-facilitated-groups/opens a new window to find out more.